By Mary Scott. Last Updated 23rd May 2022. Welcome to our guide on assault compensation claims.

 The different classifications of assault include:

-- Common assault: this covers assaults which do not result in any visible marks or injury.
+- Common assault: this covers assaults that do not result in any visible marks or injury.

 - Actual bodily harm: these are more serious injuries and more serious forms of criminal assault.
 They result in visible injuries such as bruising or scratches.